risc-mi/cerebral-artery-segmentation/README.md

-# Segmentation and Registeration of Cerebral Arteries in Structural MRI
+# Segmentation and Registration of Cerebral Arteries in Structural MRI

 ## About
 The code associated with this repository will be released upon acceptance of our work at the respective conference(s).